zhancx-edu/NeuralKernelFunction/README.md

 main.ipynb
 ```

----

-## 🧩 Model Configuration

-Before initializing the model, we briefly describe the key input parameters of the `KernelPointProcess`.
+We briefly describe the key input parameters of the `KernelPointProcess` in `main.ipynb`.

 ### 🔑 Input Parameters